terbe2022/RIMS-Archival-Project-/docs/onboarding-and-setup.md

 | GPU | Intel UHD, integrated | No CUDA — no vLLM, no GPU-accelerated inference |
 | RAM | 16 GB (15.6 usable) | The real constraint. ~11 GB free after Windows |
 | Storage | 954 GB NVMe | Plenty, but don't stage large sample sets locally |

-One 30-second thing worth confirming, and then I'll stop asking: HP ships the ZBook Power G9 both with and without a discrete RTX A1000.
-Device Manager → Display adapters will say for certain.
-If NVIDIA shows up there, tell me — it changes which models you can run and I'd rather revise the plan now than have you work around a limit you don't have.
-If it's Intel only, that matches what you sent and we're set.

 **Here's the thing I want you to understand about your assignment.** The triage layer is entirely CPU work — walking a filesystem, hashing, identifying formats, parsing headers,